-6. Plaintiffs seek declaratory and injunctive relief to enforce the mandatory deadline for Defendants to make a 90-day finding on the Petition to revise critical habitat for the Mount Graham red squirrel under the Endangered Species Act.
-16 U.S.C. § 1533(b)(3)(D)(i).
+8. Plaintiffs seek declaratory and injunctive relief to enforce the mandatory deadline for Defendants to make a 12-month finding on the Petition to revise critical habitat for the Mount Graham red squirrel under the Endangered Species Act.
+16 U.S.C. § 1533(b)(3)(D)(ii).